12-18 minutes, twice a day… yes, that really is all it takes to master Isha Kriya.

 Both Isha Kriya meditation and yoga can be practised by anyone, from any social or cultural background.
 There are no restrictions when it comes to practicing Kriya, except age.
 You need to be a minimum of seven years of age to be eligible for meditation and yoga.

-There are no risks involved with the practice and it is largely safe for most individuals suffering from various physical ailments and chronic condition.
+There are no risks involved with the practice and it is largely safe for most individuals suffering from various physical ailments and chronic conditions.
 In fact, it is said to benefit your health and physical wellbeing.
 All that is required of you is to be able to sit comfortably for the entire duration of the Kriya, either in a cross-legged posture or on a chair.

 How do I practice Isha Kriya meditation?